insin/DOMBuilder/docs/index.rst

 DOMBuilder
 ==========

-DOMBuilder takes some of the pain out of dynamically creating HTML elements in JavaScript and supports generating multiple types of output from the same inputs.
+DOMBuilder takes *some* of the pain out of dynamically creating HTML content in JavaScript and supports generating multiple types of output from the same inputs.

 .. toctree::